How to look for records of... Prisoners of war in British hands

 - the implementation of conventions and agreements

-It may be best to start by contacting another organisation, particularly if you are interested in the Second World War period (see section 9 for details).
+It may be best to start by contacting another organisation, particularly if you are interested in records from the Second World War (see section 7 for details).

 A selection of prisoner of war records are available online via Findmypast (£) however these records are predominantly for British prisoners of war.